24dakenlo/light-physics/README.md

 ## Wavelength of light

-Wavelength is an important feature of light, because the nature and the behavior of light strongly depends on it's wavelength.
+Wavelength is an important feature of light, because the nature and the behavior of light strongly depends on its wavelength.
 Wavelength is defined for a wave whose pattern is sinusoidal.
 "Sinusoidal" means, it is described by a trigonometry function such as sine and cosine.
 The wavelength is the distance between a peak and the nearest peak (or bottom to the nearest bottom).
 A Greek letter $\lambda$ is conventionally and popularly used to descrive wavelength.
 Therefore, it is a good idea to use $\lambda$ when you describe wavelength unless enough reason to choose other specific symbols.

 A very important fact: a photon's energy $E$ is directly connected to the wavelenght $\lambda$ by a formula: